 Cost of purchasing a house in Portugal

-- Property tax (IMT) ranges from 2% to 8%
+- Property tax (IMT): Ranges from 2 percent to 8 percent

 - €1,200 notary, registry, and tax office fees for property deeds